tfaulk13/cs-61a/README.md

 # cs-61a
-file repository for CS 61a, Fall 2018
+repository for CS 61a, UCB Fall 2018